mgorny/articles/the-ultimate-guide-to-eapi-7.rst

    tools (e.g. pkg-config).
 Those are placed in ``BDEPEND`` now.

-2. Dependencies that need to be compiled for the real system, and present for the toolchain to operate.
+2. Dependencies that need to be compiled for the real system, and present for the toolchain to work.
 Those mostly include libraries since the link editor needs to link to them.
 Those remain as ``DEPEND``.